Kingxukai/linux/Documentation/driver-api/mmc/mmc-dev-attrs.rst

 SD and MMC Block Device Attributes
 ==================================

-These attributes are defined for the block devices associated with the SD or MMC device.
+These attributes are defined for the woke block devices associated with the SD or MMC device.

 The following attributes are read/write.